 Unfortunately, you are not eligible to apply to these scholarships.

 - You will need to complete the General Scholarship Application before you can access the Engineering Application.
 You can start this right now to begin being matched to potential scholarship opportunities offered outside of the Samueli School of Engineering while you wait for the Engineering Conditional Application to open.

 - This will match you with any opportunity you may be eligible for based on your application in addition to the extra questions we need to match you with Engineering awards.

-- The Engineering Application/supplemental questions will become available in August 2021
+- The Engineering Conditional Application questions will become available in June 5, 2023

 Be sure to check over your submission for accuracy and that it is complete before the deadline.